nixxo/rust-lang-book-it/src/ch06-01-defining-an-enum.md

 enum!
 Also, standard library types are often not much more complicated than what you might come up with.

-Note that even though the standard library contains a definition for `IpAddr`, we can still create and use our own definition without conflict because we haven’t brought the standard library’s definition into our scope.
+Note that even though the standard library contains a definition for `IndirizzoIp`, we can still create and use our own definition without conflict because we haven’t brought the standard library’s definition into our scope.
 We’ll talk more about bringing types into scope in Chapter 7.